 Step 3: Meet with your advisors

-Applicants may be required to visit with one OR MORE campus advisers to receive approval for participation in a CCU semester or year-long Education Abroad program.
+Applicants may be required to visit with one OR MORE campus advisors to receive approval for participation in a CCU faculty-led short-term program, semester or year-long education abroad program, or international internship.
 Participants on faculty-led programs are recommended to meet with program leaders.

 Title: Education Abroad Services Coordinator

-Make an appointment with Lori for general education abroad advising and completing applications for exchange and third party programs (semester or short-term).
+Make an appointment for general education abroad advising and completing applications for exchange and third party programs (semester or short-term) as well as international internships.

 Title: VA Certifying Official

-College advisers know WHEN students can go abroad based on their unique degree requirements.
+College advisors know WHEN students can go abroad based on their unique degree requirements.

 For a list of education abroad courses that are already approved by CCU for credit transfer, please use the Education Abroad Course Equivalency Search Tool.
 Please note that final enrollment in any education abroad course is determined by the exchange partner or third-party provider program, not CCU; therefore, even if an education abroad course has received CCU credit pre-approval, CCU cannot guarantee students' class schedules abroad, which is why students must identify preferred courses as well as alternate courses.